Florian Lejeune: Villarreal

-On 7 July 2011, French newspaper L'Equipe confirmed that Lejeune had reached an agreement with Spanish club Villarreal to sign a four-year contract.
-The transfer fee was priced at €1 million and Lejeune took his medical and signed his contract following the conclusion of his participation in the 2011 FIFA U-20 World Cup.
-He was placed onto the club's second team.
-After appearing in seven matches with the B team, Lejeune made his senior team debut on 6 November 2011 appearing as a substitute in a 0–0 draw with Espanyol.
+On 7 July 2011, French newspaper L'Équipe confirmed that Lejeune had reached an agreement with Spanish club Villarreal to sign a four-year contract.
+The transfer fee was priced at €1 million and Lejeune completed his medical and signed his contract following the conclusion of his participation in the 2011 FIFA U-20 World Cup.
+He was placed with the club's second team.
+After appearing in seven matches with the B side, Lejeune made his senior team debut on 6 November 2011 appearing as a substitute in a 0–0 draw with Espanyol.
 In January 2013, he was loaned to Ligue 1 side Stade Brestois 29.
 It was announced in July 2013 that Lejeune would be loaned out to the newly relegated club for another year.

 Girona

 After his loan with Brest ended, Lejeune signed a two-year deal with Girona FC also in the second level.
 He was an undisputed first-choice for the Catalans, scoring his first goal on 8 February 2015, in a 1–0 win at CD Tenerife.

-Lejeune finished the campaign with 40 appearances and five goals, as his side narrowly missed out promotion in the play-offs.
+Lejeune finished the campaign with 40 appearances and five goals, as his side narrowly missed out on promotion in the play-offs.

 Manchester City

-On 28 August 2015 Lejeune was transferred to Manchester City, being immediately loaned back to Girona for one year.
+On 28 August 2015, Lejeune was transferred to Manchester City and immediately loaned back to Girona for one year.